tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-01-31-Code-Generation-Context-Managers.md

 In order to solve this, I turned to [context managers](http://www.python.org/dev/peps/pep-0343/), a feature I highly value.
-Conceptually, context managers provide a way to bind beginning-and-end into a single entity; this is normally used for resource management -- but we can leverage this construction further (which I'll review in a different post).
+Conceptually, context managers provide a way to bind beginning-and-end into a single entity; this is normally used for resource management -- but we can leverage this construction further (I'll this review in a different post).
 Here, I've used them to create *nested blocks*, which allowed me to reflect the structure of the generated code in the code generator.